 My guide on building a niche site has everything you need to get started – how to find a host, register a website, find writing ideas, get traffic, and monetisation.
 It’s all laid out step-by-step for you to get your first site underway, and it’s totally free.
 There are also links to a lot of other resources in that guide to get your site going.
 Click here to check it out.

 Which will you choose?

 These are some of the more common and accessible ways to earn money while travelling, but to be honest we’ve barely scratched the surface here.
-I meet people all the time who seem to be finding more and more creative ways of earning money on the road.
+Out there you will find endless ideas on how to work and travel the world at the same time.
+In fact, one of the most interesting things about travelling these days is meeting people who have come up with more and more creative ways of earning money on the road!

 One girl I met in The Philippines simply approached a hotel with a gym and pitched the idea of starting a morning zumba class and, boom, almost instantly she had a job.
 What skills do you have that a business overseas would like?
 Bar tending?
 Yoga?
 Is there something you could teach?
 Surfing?
 Diving?
 Or perhaps you could just negotiate a remote work agreement with your current employer?

 Opportunities are endless and with a little research and effort, you could soon be on the other side of the world in a matter of weeks, earning good money, and exploring the places you’ve always wanted.

 All you need to do is take the leap.

 Want to know more?
 Got ideas?
 If you have suggestions or questions for myself or any of the contributors here, post them in the comments below and we’ll get back to you.

 These are really good ways to make money while traveling.
 I may end up doing a few of these myself.
 I’m currently saving up for a RTW trip and i should have plenty for that by the time i leave in 2017 (I have to finish my degree first!) but unless my website booms and I make a solid book deal by the time I finish the trip, i will need to get creative!